DouglasJost/djost-aspnetcore-webapi-app/README.md

 * Updated Key Vault service to retrieve 'secret value' from environment variable, if web hosting environment IsDevelopment.
 Or, from Azure KeyVault, if IsProduction.

-  Current supported 'secrets' (environment variables, if dev.  or, Azure KeyVault secret, if prod.) are:
+  Current supported 'secrets' (environment variables, if dev.  or, Azure KeyVault, if prod.) are:

     Authentication-Audience,
     Authentication-Issuer,